 To be awarded the Master of Economics, students complete 96 credit points including:

-Specialisations (18 credit points) are available in Economics, Econometrics, or Financial Economics.
+Specialisations (18 credit points) are available in Economics, Econometrics, and Financial Economics.
 Students can complete specialisations in more than one subject area.

 To be awarded the Graduate Diploma in Economics, students complete 48 credit points including: